 Poor cash flow accounts for the failure of over two thirds of UK businesses.
 Without assessing cash flow, it’s difficult to predict how much money you have for payroll, inventory, customer retention strategies and, ultimately, long-term growth.
 But identifying the source and financial significance of your cash flow problems isn’t as simple as checking through your sales records.

 A cash flow analysis is a recognised method to secure this control, providing an holistic view of your business’s financial wellbeing.
 If you’ve recently started a business, adopting cash flow analysis into your routine will help you get off on the right foot, acting as a preemptive safeguard for years to come.

-A cash flow statement is a financial statement that summarises the cash entering and leaving your company.
-It divides the concept of cash flow into three sections:
+A cash flow analysis divides the accounting concept of cash flow into three sections:

 Cash flow from operating activities (CFO).

 This section explores the revenue-generating activities of a business, i.e. how much yours has generated from core business operations like sales.
 Normally, it takes the form of quarterly and annual reports.
 The ideal “cash flow from operating activities” would be at least enough income to cover all of your outgoings.
 This takes the form of at least a 1:1 ratio — operational incomings matching (or, even better, exceeding) outgoings.

 This section within your cash flow statement reports on the influence of investment gains or losses.
 These investments are known as “fixed” or “capital” assets, which are not expected to be consumed or converted into cash within the financial year.
 Examples of assets include new premises, company car or laptop.
 These assets are owned, not hired.

 Cash flow from financing activities (CFF).